A note on the metastability in three modifications of the standard Ising model: Main results

-The next subsection is a quick overview of the setting and the results of Chapter 16 in \cite{BdH15}.\footnote{ The setting in \cite{BdH15} is more general, but to keep it as simple as possible, we restrict to our situation of a dynamical spin-flip model on the two-dimensional lattice.} A dynamical spin-flip model on the two-dimensional lattice is introduced, which is driven by a general energy function.
-Also definitions concerning the geometrical properties of the energy landscape are given, which is crucial for the study of metastability.
-At the end of that section, we state the so-called \emph{metastability theorems} that cover the topics i) and ii) of those listed in Section \ref{S1.1}.
-Topic iii) has already been solved in \cite{KO92},\cite{NO96} and \cite{KO94}, respectively.
-Hence, in order to apply the potential-theoretic approach to the three above mentioned models with their specific energy functionals, we need to verify the conditions of the metastability theorems and to compute the model-dependent parameters in that cases.
-This is the content of chapters \ref{S2}--\ref{pm}.
-Finally, Section \ref{SecGeo} introduces some additional objects that will be needed for all three cases.
+This chapter is organized as follows.
+In Section \ref{S1.2} we introduce the setting and the results of Chapter 16 in \cite{BdH15}.\footnote{ The setting in \cite{BdH15} is more general, but to keep it as simple as possible, we restrict to our situation of a dynamical spin-flip model on the two-dimensional lattice.} More precisely, we define a dynamical spin-flip model on the two-dimensional lattice, which is driven by a general energy function.
+Furthermore, we provide definitions concerning the geometrical properties of the energy landscape.
+At the end of that section, we state the so-called \emph{metastability theorems}, which are the key results on which we rely in this paper.

-In Chapter \ref{S2} we look at the same model as in \cite{KO92}, where the interaction between neighboring spins is anisotropic in the sense that the attraction on horizontal bonds is stronger than on vertical bonds.

-In Chapter \ref{S4} we allow next-nearest-neighbor attraction, i.e.\ two spins that have euclidean distance of $\sqrt{2}$ feel an interaction energy, which is strictly less than the interaction energy between nearest-neighbor bonds.
-This has the physical intuition that next-nearest-neighbor attraction is seen as a perturbation of nearest-neighbor attraction.
-An interesting fact is that the local minima of the energy landscape are given by droplets of \emph{octogonal shape}.
-For the pathwise approach to this model we refer to \cite{KO94}.

-Chapter \ref{pm} modifies the standard Ising model by allowing the magnetic field to take alternating signs and absolute values on even and on odd rows.
-The pathwise approach has been applied to this model in \cite{NO96}.